Toronto: Home renovations are expensive. The good news is that you are not required to furnish the cash from your own pocket.

 6. Credit cards

 You might also finance a portion or the entirety of your remodelling expenses with plastic.
 This is the most expedient and straightforward method of financing for your home remodelling project.
-You will not even be required to submit a loan application.
+You will not even be required to submit a mortgage application.

 However, because home modifications frequently cost tens of thousands of dollars, a higher credit limit is required.
 Alternatively, you must use two or more credit cards.